Barriers for top management teams

 A significant barrier for top management teams derives from them being organizationally positioned at the top.
 Top management teams suffer from limited to absent organizational context.
-Being the rule makers the context of work, goals/tasks expected to be completed & the time-frames are long-term creating an ambiguous boundary of expectations for the team.
-With these loose boundaries knowing who is a part of the top management team is often unclear (to team members as well as employees), meetings wander & action items tend to be left unchecked.
+Being the rule-makers, the context of work, goals/tasks expected to be completed & the time-frames are long-term, creating an ambiguous boundary of expectations for the team.
+With these loose boundaries knowing who is a part of the top management team is often unclear (to team members and employees), meetings wander & action items tend to be left unchecked.

 It is ironic that many top management teams cannot provide a model for effective teamwork since many of them are senior organizational veterans with rich experience working in & leading teams.

 These team members have the power to develop an organization that can achieve strategy & organizational goals.
 Collectively they control most of the conditions required for team effectiveness.

 What causes a management team not to achieve potential?

 The central area of accountability & authority of each team member is typically their functional area, making membership in the top management team an extra task.
 If the management team is viewed as one of many competing demands, nobody feels the accountability or authority of creating & sustaining the team.
 Even though management team members give great care & attention to teams, they develop within their business units, individually & collectively, they neglect the most essential team – the Senior Management Team.

 How can the management team potential be focused?